LinkNYC: Browser access and content filtering

 The disabling of the LinkNYC tablets' browsers had stoked fears about further restrictions on the Links.
 The Independent, a British newspaper, surveyed some homeless New Yorkers and found that while most of these homeless citizens used the kiosks for legitimate reasons (usually not to browse NSFW content), many of the interviewees were scared that LinkNYC may eventually charge money to use the internet via the Links, or that the kiosks may be demolished altogether.
-The Guardian, another British newspaper, came to a similar conclusion; one of the LinkNYC users they interviewed said that the Links are "very helpful, but of course bad people messed it up for everyone."
+The Guardian, another British newspaper, came to a similar conclusion; one of the LinkNYC users they interviewed said that the Links are "very helpful, but of course bad people messed it up for everyone".
 In a press release, LinkNYC refuted fears that service would be paywalled or eliminated, though it did state that several improvements, including dimming the kiosks and lowering maximum volumes, were being implemented to reduce the kiosks' effect on the surrounding communities.

-Immediately after the disabling of the tablets' browsing capabilities, reports of loitering near kiosks decreased by more than 80%.
-By the next year, such complaints had dropped 96% from the pre-September 2016 figure.
-The tablets' use, as a whole, has increased 12%, with more unique users accessing maps, phone calls, and 3-1-1.
+Immediately after the disabling of the tablets' browsing capabilities, reports of loitering near kiosks decreased by more than 80 percent.
+By the next year, such complaints had dropped 96 percent from the pre-September 2016 figure.
+The tablets' use, as a whole, has increased 12 percent, with more unique users accessing maps, phone calls, and 3-1-1.